Geraldine of Albania: Early life

 Geraldine was born in Budapest, Austria-Hungary, a daughter of Count Gyula Apponyi de Nagy-Appony (1873–1924), Grand Marshal of the Hungarian Court, of the old and noble Apponyi family which had been great landowners in Upper Hungary since the 13th century.
 Her mother was Gladys Virginia Stewart (1891–1947), an American, daughter of John Henry Stewart, a diplomat who served as US Consul in Antwerp, Belgium, and his wife Mary Virginia Ramsay Harding (later Mrs. Gustaf Stråle af Ekna), who both came from monied families of the New World, specifically Virginia, Maryland and North Carolina.
 Her parents married on 29 July 1914, at St. Joseph's Church in Geneva, Switzerland.

 When Geraldine was three, the Empire of Austria-Hungary collapsed, and the Apponyi family went to live in Switzerland.
 In 1921, they returned to the Kingdom of Hungary which was stable under Regent Miklós Horthy.
 However, when Geraldine's father died in 1924, her mother and their three children (Geraldine, now nine, Virginia, and Gyula) went to live in the resort of Menton, in the south of France.
 When the Countess married a French officer, her Hungarian in-laws insisted that the children be returned to Hungary for their schooling.
 The girls were sent to the Sacred Heart boarding school in Pressbaum, near Vienna.
 Geraldine's happy childhood then continued at the chateau Oponice (Appony), the Apponyi family's ancestral possessions, in present-day Slovakia; at the time, it was part of Czechoslovakia, whose citizenship Geraldine gained, and she lived there until 1938.
 Her family's fortune spent, Geraldine earned a living as a shorthand typist.
 She also worked in the gift shop of the Budapest National Museum, where her uncle was the director.

 Royal life

-Geraldine was introduced in December 1937 to King Zog I of the Albanians, who had seen a photograph of her.
+Geraldine was introduced on New Year’s Day 1938 to King Zog I of the Albanians, who had seen a photograph of her.
 She visited the Albanian Kingdom and within days the couple were engaged to be married.
 Known as the "White Rose of Hungary", Geraldine was raised to royal status as Princess Geraldine of Albania prior to her wedding.